-- Withdrawals must be made through the Student Services Office, or Director, Polk County Branch. - 2.
-Withdrawals should be made in person if possible. - All withdrawal forms must be recorded in the Registrar's Office for the withdrawal to be official. - 4.
-Withdrawals must also be checked out by the Business Office. - The official date of withdrawal will be the exact date the student makes his request for withdrawal. - Students who withdraw after the drop-add period must receive a grade of "WP" or "WF".
-Students who leave school without officially withdrawing will receive the grade of "F" on all courses. - Students who drop during the first 10 calendar days following registration date and are anticipating a tuition refund must submit reasons for dropping in writing.
+Withdrawals must be made through the Student Services Office, or Director, Polk County Branch.

+Withdrawals should be made in person if possible.

+All withdrawal forms must be recorded in the Registrar's Office for the withdrawal to be official.

+Withdrawals must also be checked out by the Business Office.

+The official date of withdrawal will be the exact date the student makes his request for withdrawal.

+Students who withdraw after the drop-add period must receive a grade of "WP" or "WF."
+Students who do not continue in their classes without officially withdrawing will receive the grade of "F" on all courses.

+Students who drop during the first 10 calendar days following registration date and are anticipating a tuition refund must submit reasons for dropping in writing to the Vice President for Student Affairs.